Skip to main content

 • - — file flag;

-• triples of symbols of the form rwx:
+• triples of characters like rwx:

-• r — read privileges;
+• r — read permissions;

-• w — write privileges;
+• w — write rights (write);

 • x — execution rights (execute);